reactive-python/reactpy/docs/source/about/contributor-guide.rst

 Running The Tests
 -----------------

-The test suite for IDOM is executed with Nox_, which should already be installed if you followed the `earlier instructions <Development Environment>`_.
+The test suite for ReactPy is executed with Nox_, which should already be installed if you followed the `earlier instructions <Development Environment>`_.
 The suite covers:

 1. Server-side Python code with PyTest_